MicrosoftDocs/entra-docs/docs/identity-platform/quickstart-cli-app-node-sign-in-users.md

      :::image type="content" source="media/tutorial-node-cli-app-sign-in/node-cli-app-signed-in-user.png" alt-text="Screenshot showing a signed-in user in a node CLI application.":::

-1. Move back to the terminal and see your authentication information including the ID token claims.
+1. Go back to the terminal and see your authentication information including the ID token claims.

 ## Related content